manikyaswathi/harp/README.md

   conda remove --name harp-env --all
   ./cleanup.sh
   ```
+* Follow the installtion prompts to proceed with the setup.
+This setup installs miniconda, CODAR Cheetah (https://github.com/CODARcode/cheetah), TensorFlow, psutil, pandas and scikit-learn and configures the Harp framework.
+It takes abiut 30-40 mins to finish the setup.
-* Follow these steps to seto HARP framewok on a stand-alone linux system:
+* Follow these steps to setup HARP framewok on a stand-alone linux system:
   ```bash
   WILL ADD THESE
   ```
-* Follow the installtion prompts to proceed with the setup.
-This setup installs CODAR Cheetah (https://github.com/CODARcode/cheetah), TensorFlow, psutil, pandas and scikit-learn and configures the Harp framework.
-It takes abiut 30-40 mins to finish the setup.
-* Harp has been tested on Ownes (OSC), and standalone Linux computers
+* Harp has been tested on Ownes (OSC), and standalone Linux system.

 ### Loading the HARP module
    ```bash